Woods, DeChambeau attract attention for different reasons - WHIZ News

 “There was a couple holes he hit 320, 325,” said DeChambeau, 26.
 “I’m like, ‘That’s pretty good for his age.'”

 Wednesday wasn’t the first time they have practiced together.
 Woods is intrigued by a different way of playing, which is why a generation ago he used to practice early with Bubba Watson to see not just his length but the shape in his shots.
-DeChambeau brings an element of physics to his approach, such as air density and ground force.
+DeChambeau brings an element of physics to his approach, taking into account air density and ground force.

 A year ago, they were playing together in the Memorial when DeChambeau was given a bad time for taking too long over a shot.
 He was furious, and later claimed the PGA Tour was going about it the wrong way.
 He said it should take into account how fast a player walks to the ball.